haddocking/HADDOCK-antibody-antigen/README.md

 # Format the antibody in order to fit the HADDOCK format requirements
 # and extract the HV loop residues
-python2.7 haddock-format.R 4G6K_ch.pdb 4G6K-HADDOCK.pdb A
+python haddock-format.py 4G6K_ch.pdb 4G6K-HADDOCK.pdb A

 # Add END and TER statements to the .pdb file
 pdb_tidy 4G6K-HADDOCK.pdb > oo; mv oo 4G6K-HADDOCK.pdb